asreview/asreview/docs/source/simulation_cli.rst

 ﻿Simulation via command line
 ===========================

-ASReview LAB comes with an extensive simulation interface via the command line.
+ASReview LAB comes with a command line inferface for simulating the performance of ASReview algorithm.

 .. _simulation-cli-getting-started: